jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 So what does the resulting system look like?

-I uploaded an [sdcard.img here][download] if you want a quick look.
+I uploaded some [sdcard.imgs here][download] if you want a quick look.

 Here's a short run through.